Mariam05/JumpIn/README.md

 ### Things to Note:
 1. In the level builder, if 'back' was pressed after 'save' it will still prompt to save, just in case user made any new changes.

+2. When playing the game from the .jar file, you won't be able to save your custom level because jars are read-only.
+To use this functionality, please run the code from an IDE.

 ### Roadmap Ahead
 We think we'll take a break for now :) But, features to add in the future can include: